mhigbee21/PHP-Perl/README.md

 # PHP-Perl

-PHP::Perl is very small mod_perl module that gives you the ablility to embed perl in to html like PHP...
+PHP::Perl is very small mod_perl module that gives you the ablility to embed perl into html like PHP...

 ```
 ## Installation